This post was published on the Pivot Communication blog

 Humanize your employees.

-Think about how you can use your employees’ stories and experiences to create interesting content.
+Think about how you can use your employees’ stories and experiences to generate content for senior living.
 Sure, they may be filled with knowledge and expertise, but they also have unique personalities and interests.
 Introduce new hires in your next newsletter, and include funny or interesting facts about them to keep the content fresh and personable.
 You may also consider writing a blog post to spotlight them or other employees at your community.
 A good question to ask employees when writing this content: What do you like most about working with seniors?
 Many of them will have truly heart-warming stories to share.

 Use insights from your sales team.